A Buyer's Guide to “In the Wild” License Plate Recognition

 Video content analysis can also use LPR to collect data about vehicles that have traveled between two points.
 Whether organizations such as departments of transportation and state law enforcement agencies want to understand whether dispatched buses, taxis, or trucks have returned to a depot after a journey (and measure the duration of the excursion), or to detect speeding trends on a toll road or stretch of highway, they can generate visual reports and research vehicle behavior patterns to quantify activity, make intelligent decisions, and improve traffic and asset management.
 Using regular surveillance networks, the video content analysis system can gather data by tracking the license plates of various cars as they pass by different cameras on the highway and measures the amount of time it takes to travel a certain length of the highway.

 To summarize, as with all solutions, when security, transportation or enforcement teams are comparing license plate recognition technologies, it is important to consider solutions that offer consistent, accurate performance – whether in constrained or unconstrained environments.

 It is important to benchmark the systems in the real-world conditions they will encounter in the field and take into account the need for a “man in the loop” (as some systems, e.g. those used for automatic parking management, are set up to require minimum human interaction – while others that serve investigators have a much better operational envelope but might require human interaction).

-However, beyond those LPR benchmarks, platforms that offer other complementary functionalities, such as long-term aggregated data for improved operational efficiency, on-demand processing of stored video, and real-time alerts to improve situational awareness, enable organizations to derive additional value from their existing investment in video surveillance networks in various ways, by combining LPR with comprehensive video analytics.
+However, beyond those LPR benchmarks, platforms that offer other complementary functionalities, such as long-term aggregated data for improved operational efficiency, on-demand processing of stored video, and real-time alerts to improve situational awareness, enable organizations to derive additional value from their existing investment in video surveillance networks in various ways, by combining LPR with comprehensive video content analytics.